We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 lendstart

-Lendstart Updated: May 18, 2023 • 2 min read
+Lendstart Updated: July 2, 2023 • 2 min read

 There is more to student loan refinance than just lowering your monthly payments.
 Refinancing a current student loan means that you’ll have to sign with a private lender.
 If you take out a private loan, you’ll no longer have the advantages that go with federal student loans.
-Here’s what you’ll give up when you go through a student loan refinance and pay off your federal student loans with a private loan:

 • Loan forgiveness: The Teacher Loan Forgiveness and Public Service Loan Forgiveness programs allow you to have your student loan debt forgiven after you make a set number of on-time payments.
 With a private loan, you won’t have this option.
 (Read more)